 The code lays out principles for seven key areas of governance together with recommended practice for each principle; organisational purpose, leadership, integrity, decision making, risk and control, board effectiveness, diversity, openness and accountability.

-The trustees consider that the charity complies with the principles of the code.
+The trustees consider that the charity continues to comply with the principles of the code.